-ROSALBA CASIRAGHI

-Year of birth: 1950 Position: Chairman In office since: April 2017 Slate elected on: minority (Italian and foreign institutional investors)
+ROSALBA CASIRAGHI Year of birth: 1950 Position: Chairman In office since: April 2017 Slate elected on: minority (Italian and foreign institutional investors)

 She is certified public auditor.
-She is currently Chairman of the Board of Statutory Auditors of Daphne 3 SpA and standing Statutory Auditor of Whirlpool EMEA SpA and Società per azioni Esercizi Areoportuali S.E.A..
-She is Chairman of Illimity Bank SpA and Director of Luisa Spagnoli SpA, SPA.PI SpA, SPA.IM SrI and Autogrill SpA.
+She is currently Chairman of Illimity Bank SpA and Director of Luisa Spagnoli SpA, SPA.PI SpA, SPAIM SrI and Autogrill SpA.
 She is Auditor of Fondazione Telecom and of Fondazione Istituto Sacra Famiglia ONLUS.

 She started her career as cost accountant in a subsidiary of a US corporation and then she became Chief Financial Officer of the company distributor in Italy of Yamaha Motors co.
 After these work experiences, she has undertaken business and professional activities, also as Director and Statutory Auditor in companies operating in industrial and financial sector, listed and unlisted.
-From 1986 to 2000, she was Director of Gpf&Associati, an institute for market research.
+From 1986 to 2000, she was Director of Gpf & Associati, an institute for market research.
 From 1994 to 2001 she was member of the Italian Commission on Privatization at the Italian Ministry of Economy and Finance.
-From 1999 to 2003 she was standing Statutory Auditor of Pirelli.
-From 2001 to 2003 she was

-Director of Banca Primavera (Banca Generali).
-From 2003 to 2006 she was standing Statutory Auditor of Telecom Italia.
-From 2005 to 2006 she was standing Statutory Auditor of Banca Intesa.
+From 1999 to 2003 she was Standing Statutory Auditor of Pirelli.
+From 2001 to 2003 she was Director of Banca Primavera (Banca Generali).
+From 2003 to 2006 she was Standing Statutory Auditor of Telecom Italia.
+From 2005 to 2006 she was Standing Statutory Auditor of Banca Intesa.
 From 2007 to 2013 she was Chairman of Nedcommunity (the Italian association of Independent Directors).
-From 2007 to 2016 she was member of Supervisory Board of Banca Intesa SanPaolo.
-From 2008 to 2012 she was standing Statutory Auditor of Industrie De Nora.
-From 2008 to 2013 she was Chairman of the Board of Statutory Auditors of Banca Cr Firenze.
+From 2007 to 2016 she was member of Supervisory Board of Banca Intesa Sanpaolo.
+From 2008 to 2012 she was Standing Statutory Auditor of Industrie De Nora.
+From 2008 to 2013 she was Chairman of Statutory Auditor of Banca Cr Firenze.